yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-collections-vectoriterator-class.md

 ### <a name="parameters"></a>Parametry

-*n*<br/>
+*N*<br/>
-Przesunięcie liczby całkowitej.
+Przemieszczenie całkowite.

 ### <a name="return-value"></a>Wartość zwracana

-Zaktualizowano VectorIterator.
+Zaktualizowany wektoriterator.

-## <a name="operator-plus"></a>  VectorIterator::operator + — Operator
+## <a name="vectoriteratoroperator-operator"></a><a name="operator-plus"></a>WektorIterator::operator+ Operator

-Zwraca VectorIterator, która odwołuje się do elementu w określonym przemieszczenia VectorIterator określony.
+Zwraca vectorIterator, który odwołuje się do elementu w określonym przemieszczenia z określonego VectorIterator.

 ### <a name="syntax"></a>Składnia